Private funeral planned for Whitney Houston

 "Ms. Houston was apparently discovered in the bathtub by a member of her personal staff," who called hotel security, Beverly Hills Police Lieutenant Mark Rosen said on Monday.
 She was pulled from the bathtub, but when paramedics arrived "she was unconscious and unresponsive," he said.

-Rosen declined comment on whether prescription drugs were in the room or the condition of Houston's body.
+The LA coroner's office confirmed prescription medication was found in Houston's room but Rosen declined comment on the prescription drugs or the condition of Houston's body.
 Detectives have sealed their inquiry, he said.

-Meanwhile, the singer's brother-in-law, Billy Watson, has dismissed talk the singer may have committed suicide, saying "She wouldn't have done that to her daughter."
+The singer's brother-in-law, Billy Watson, has dismissed suggestions that the singer may have committed suicide, saying "She wouldn't have done that to her daughter."

 Houston's daughter, Bobbi Kristina Brown, 18, was in Los Angeles when her mother died.